Strategic Human Resources Management: Charting the Course of HR’s Role in Your Organization

 When it comes to financial analysis, one of the most important questions to ask is: how is HR measuring its impact on the company’s financials?
 I’m not convinced that HR is always looking at the right financial metric when it comes to measuring impact on business financials.

 Environmental Changes.
-What’s happening in your workforce and your industry that might be impacting your ability to attract, retain, and motivate talent?
+What’s happening in your workforce and your industry that might be impacting your ability to attract, retain, and motivate talent and increase human capital?
 Look at environmental changes in terms of its impact on your organizational goals and business strategy.

 Customer Feedback.
 HR often fails to look outside of their company to see what drives customers to do business with their particular company.
-But that’s critical knowledge for an HR person that affects how we recruit, retain, and motivate.
+But it’s critical knowledge for effective Human Resources planning and affects the way we recruit, retain, and motivate.

 Competitors.
 HR must understand the business’s true competitors.
 Where are you better?
 How can you maintain that advantage?
 Where are you behind?
 How can you bridge that gap?